-CARLTON KNOWLES, represented by LEE LITIGATION GROUP, PLLC, filed suit in Federal of Illinois on 2019-04-22 alleging that H W GILPIN ENTERPRISES, INC. website www.hawkvalleyretreat.com/ is not accessible using the following testing standard(s): WCAG 2.1, Section 508.
+CARLTON KNOWLES, represented by LEE LITIGATION GROUP, PLLC, filed suit in Federal of Illinois on April 22, 2019 alleging that H W GILPIN ENTERPRISES, INC. website www.hawkvalleyretreat.com/ is not accessible using the following testing standard(s): WCAG 2.1, Section 508.
+H W GILPIN ENTERPRISES, INC. is in the Hotel, Restaurant and Leisure industry.

 - This case arises out of Defendant’s policy and practice of denying the blind access to the Website, including the goods and services offered by Defendant through the Website.
 Due to Defendant’s failure and refusal to remove access barriers to the Website, blind individuals have been and are being denied equal access to the Bed & Breakfast’s Website, as well as to the numerous goods, services and benefits offered to the public through the Website.